yujiri.xyz

 Stop doing experience!

 By experience, I mean any system where repeatable tasks like killing respawning enemies gives the player points that can be used to upgrade their character.
-Almost every RPG has experience in some form; money is often a form of it as well.
+Almost every RPG has experience in some form; money and item drops are often a form of it as well.

 Experience is a fundamental anti-feature in RPGs.
 It makes it difficult for players to get the level of challenge they want because every mook they happen to fight or not fight while exploring changes it.
 This can lead to players who do a lot of side content or happen to fight more enemies on their way through an area getting overleveled and finding the game too easy, and players who *don't* do side content or happen to fight fewer enemies on their way through an area getting underleveled and finding it too hard.